Iron Chef America: Special battles

 A 90-minute "Thanksgiving Showdown" premiered on November 16, 2008.
 The secret ingredients were foods that might have been used at the first Thanksgiving feast: duck, lobster, heritage turkey, venison, leeks and walnuts.
-This battle marked the first time in ICA history that the American Iron Chefs competed against each other, with the team of Bobby Flay and Michael Symon battling against Cat Cora and Masaharu Morimoto.
-There were two floor reporters for this special: regular floor reporter Kevin Brauch covered Flay and Symon while ICA judge Ted Allen covered Cora and Morimoto.
-In addition, Mark Ecko appeared early in the episode to present the new Iron Chef jackets and describe the design process.
+This battle marked the first time that the American Iron Chefs competed against each other, with Flay and Symon battling Cora and Morimoto.
+There were two floor reporters for this special: Brauch covered Flay and Symon while ICA judge Ted Allen covered Cora and Morimoto.
+Mark Ecko appeared early in the episode to present the new Iron Chef jackets and describe the design process.
 Iron Chefs Flay and Symon defeated Iron Chefs Cora and Morimoto by one point.

 First Lady Michelle Obama's White House Kitchen Garden was featured in a new special episode on January 3, 2010.
-The episode, called "The Super Chef Battle", featured Iron Chef Mario Batali and Super Chef Emeril Lagasse against Iron Chef Bobby Flay and White House Executive Chef Cristeta Comerford in a battle that required the chefs to create an American meal, with the produce from the White House garden as the secret ingredient.
-First Lady Michelle Obama made a special appearance, welcoming the chefs to the White House, and announcing the secret ingredient.
-This battle was also notable as the first for which the chairman was not present in Kitchen Stadium.
-Although the chairman appeared on video, and presented a supplemental range of sustainable foods to be used in the battle, it fell to announcer Alton Brown to start the battle with the traditional "Allez cuisine!"
+"The Super Chef Battle", featured Iron Chef Batali and Super Chef Emeril Lagasse against Iron Chef Flay and White House Executive Chef Cristeta Comerford in a battle to create an American meal, with the produce from the White House garden as the secret ingredient.
+First Lady Obama made a special appearance, welcoming the chefs to the White House, and announcing the secret ingredient.
+The chairman was not present in Kitchen Stadium; although the chairman appeared on video, and presented a supplemental range of sustainable foods to be used in the battle, Brown started the battle with the traditional "Allez cuisine!"
 This battle was also the first that carried a prize: $25,000 was donated to City Meals, a New York charity similar to Meals on Wheels in the names of the winning team.
 Iron Chef Flay and Chef Comerford defeated Iron Chefs Batali and Lagasse.

 On January 2, 2011, "Battle Deep Freeze" aired.
-The show featured Iron Chef Michael Symon and Chef Anne Burrell facing off against Iron Chef Cat Cora and Chef Robert Irvine.
-There was no formal secret ingredient, just the theme "deep freeze."
-The chefs had to prepare 5 dishes, each with a frozen component, on the following five themes: Fruits and Vegetables, Meat, Aromatics, Seafood, and Alcohol.
+The show featured Iron Chef Symon and Chef Anne Burrell facing off against Iron Chef Cora and Chef Robert Irvine.
+There was no formal secret ingredient; the theme was "deep freeze."
+The chefs had to prepare five dishes, each with a frozen component, on five themes: fruits and vegetables, meat, aromatics, seafood, and alcohol.
 The dishes were either served in or accented by ice carvings.

 Greatest moments

-On November 16, 2008, the Food Network preceded its "Thanksgiving Showdown" ICA special with a half-hour retrospective of the 10 best ICA moments.
-In the program, the chairman presents each moment, followed by a female voice-over narration describing the challenge the Iron Chefs face, including live fish, big ingredients, time, the ice cream machine and unorthodox cooking methods.
-The introduction is followed by a clip of each moment interspersed with comments by the Iron Chefs and ICA judges.